bvdelft/devolve/README.md

 Next, run `./devolve.sh`.
 Afterwards, a project folder is created containing
   - all generated screen shots
-  - a 'video' of the screen shots, showing the document evolution (not implemented yet)
   - a web page as an interactive interface to this 'video'

 # Known Bugs